 There are many characteristics and benchmarks used to calculate what level a book is, and books should only be leveled by trained levelers.
 You may choose to have some leveled books in your child’s book collection so that he or she can practice reading with fluency at home (you can find a number of guided reading packs at The Scholastic Store, including this guided reading pack that develops kindergarten reading skills).

-To determine if a book is the right level for your child when a guided reading level isn't present, use the five-finger rule.
+To determine if a book is the right level for your child when a guided reading level isn't present, use the five finger rule for reading.
 Ask your child to read a page from a book and raise a finger for every word they don't know or can't pronounce.
 If they have no fingers or just one finger raised by the end of the page, the book is too easy.
 If they have four or five fingers raised, it's too difficult for them to read alone.
 The sweet spot is two to three fingers — which shows the level is just right.
 It's also a good idea to ask them about what they just read, to guage their reading comprehension.

 Find a variety of guided reading products for your child's level below!
+For more tips on finding books at the right level for your child, visit our guide on reading levels for kids.